rafa-moraes/projects/README.md

 # Projects folder

  Here you will find a list with some of my projects practing and learning JavaScript, HTML5 and CSS3.
- All Readme files have a picture with an example of how the project works.
+ All Readme files have a picture with an example of how the projects work.

  If you want to check further more feel free to clone this repository and test and/or send me your **feeback**.